-The R6 is the lower priced version of the two, but it is still very capable.
-It has a 20.1MP full frame sensor, autofocus that can track both people and animals, up to 20 frames per second burst shooting, Wi-Fi & Bluetooth, 4K video, as well as a flip-out touchscreen.
+It has a 24.2MP full frame sensor, autofocus that can track people, animals, and vehicles, up to a staggering 40 frames per second burst shooting, Wi-Fi & Bluetooth, 4K video, as well as a flip-out touchscreen.
 It’s also dust and drip-proof.

 The fantastic autofocus system is brilliant on safari, as is the high burst shooting rate.

 There’s a lens adaptor which will let you use all EF and EF-S Canon lenses with the camera, which opens the door to a massive choice.

 The main downside is that on paper the megapixel count does feel a bit miserly when stacked up against the competition.
 Honestly though, we don’t think it’s that big of a deal, and it does mean that high ISO and low light performance is fantastic.

 You can see our full Canon EOS R5 review here, which covers a lot of the features of the R6, to see if it might be the camera for you.

 Sony effectively started the mirrorless camera revolution, and the Sony a7 IV, as the name suggests, is the fourth iteration in their excellent a7 range.